ralphjsmit/filament/docs/14-upgrade-guide.md

 - Tailwind CSS v4.0+, if you are currently using Tailwind CSS v3.0 with Filament.
 This does not apply if you are just using a Filament panel without a custom theme CSS file.
 - Filament no longer requires `doctrine/dbal`, but if your application still does, and you do not have it installed directly, you should add it to your `composer.json` file.

-## Upgrading automatically
+## Running the automated upgrade script

-The easiest way to upgrade your app is to run the automated upgrade script.
-This script will automatically upgrade your application to the latest version of Filament and make changes to your code, which handles most breaking changes.
+The first set tp upgrade your Filament app is to run the automated upgrade script.
+This script will automatically upgrade your application to the latest version of Filament and make changes to your code, which handles most breaking changes:

 ```bash
 composer require filament/upgrade:"^4.0" -W --dev